Amending the Lonely Runner Spectrum Conjecture: Preliminaries

-We now briefly shift our attention to a special class of setups that has been actively researched in past literature.
-These papers usually study the loneliness value when the set of speeds satisfies some lacunarity properties.
-Examples include several results by Tao when all speeds are small \cite{tao}, and when the speeds grow at near-exponential rates \cite{pandey}.
-Here, we focus on $2$ of such conditions, where one or two of the runners are significantly faster than the rest.
+We now briefly shift our attention to a special class of setups that has been actively studied in the literature, namely when the set of speeds satisfies certain lacunarity properties.
+For example, Dubickas \cite{dubickas2011} verified the Lonely Runner Conjecture for $n \geq 16342$ under the assumption that consecutive speeds grow sufficiently quickly, $v_{j+1}/v_j \geq 1 + 33 \log n / n$.
+More generally, Peres and Schlag \cite{peres2010} analyzed lacunary sequences in the context of Diophantine approximation and chromatic numbers of distance graphs, showing how exponential growth conditions enforce positive separation from the integers.
+We focus here on two related conditions, where one or two of the runners are significantly faster than the rest.